A unified variational framework for the inverse Kohn-Sham problem: Variational Foundation of the Inverse Kohn--Sham Problem

 where $v$ lies in a suitable potential space dual to the density space.
 Formally, this yields the density-side variational principle

-with $T_\mathrm{s}$ playing the role of the relevant noninteracting density functional.
+with $T_\mathrm{s}$ now denoting the ensemble-extended noninteracting density functional.
 Conversely, in the same convex-analytic spirit,

 up to the usual sign convention for the conjugate pairing \cite{Lieb1983,Rockafellar1970,BauschkeCombettes2011}.
+With the sign convention in Eqs.~\eqref{eq:Es_dual}--\eqref{eq:Ts_dual}, the central density--potential relation is

-In this sense, the noninteracting kinetic functional admits a Lieb-type dual interpretation closely parallel to that of the interacting functional.
+where $\partial^+$ denotes the superdifferential of the concave functional $E_\mathrm{s}$.
+Because the effective density domain is contained in the affine hyperplane $\int\rho=N$, adding a constant to $v_\mathrm{s}$ leaves the subgradient inequality unchanged on that domain.
+The usual additive-constant gauge is therefore the dual manifestation of the fixed-particle-number constraint.
+In this sense, the ensemble extension of the noninteracting kinetic functional admits a Lieb-type dual interpretation closely parallel to that of the interacting functional.